 Looking for silver sword philodendron care tips?
-The gorgeous and somewhat rare philodendron hastatum has one of my favorite things—a silver sheen on its leaves.
+The gorgeous and somewhat rare philodendron hastatum “silver sword” has one of my favorite things—a silver sheen on its leaves.
 It’s easy to get for and easy to propagate.
 Here’s now!

 Silver sword philodendron care (philodendron hastatum)

-Today we’re talking about silver sword philodendron care—aka the philodendron hastatum.
+Today we’re talking about silver sword philodendron care—aka the philodendron hastatum “silver sword.”
 When I first got this plant, I had never seen one in person.
 I had seen people selling them online in plant groups, and I’d see them on Instagram plant accounts.

 So when a local plant friend of mine messaged me on Facebook to tell me that she saw silver sword philodendrons at Weis grocery stores, of all places, and asked if I wanted one—the answer was YES!
 For a price tag of about $15, if I remember correctly.
 And the plant looked great with tons of new growth.

 - What is a philodendron silver sword?

 - Are there different types of silver sword philodendron?